onurpro/distributed-realtime-translator/README.md

     ./board3_tts
     # Output: Server listening on port 8003...

-**Terminal 4: Run The Hub** This triggers the pipeline.
+**Terminal 4: Run The Hub** This triggers the pipeline and launches the visual dashboard.
 Pass a WAV file as an argument.

     ./board4_hub samples/jfk.wav